luau-project/minpack-builder/doc/Build-and-Install-on-Windows-Intel-Fortran-Compiler-ifx.md

 >
 > At the time of writing this guide, the latest Intel Fortran Compiler (ifx), which is ifx 2024.1, requires Visual Studio 2022 or 2019 native build tools to work nicely.

-> [!IMPORTANT]
->
-> In the end of this guide, you will have a working ```minpack``` shared library (minpack.dll) installed on your computer.
-The final ```minpack.dll``` depends on Intel Fortran Compiler Runtime for Windows (a ~ 36 MB windows installer which expands to 144 MB once installed).
-In order to use ```minpack.dll``` built here in a standalone manner with Intel Fortran Compiler (ifx), or redistribute to end users, you have to install Intel Fortran Compiler Runtime for Windows [https://www.intel.com/content/www/us/en/developer/articles/tool/compilers-redistributable-libraries-by-version.html](https://www.intel.com/content/www/us/en/developer/articles/tool/compilers-redistributable-libraries-by-version.html) depending on the ifx version you have installed (2024.1 for this guide), or guide your end users to install it.
-In the future, since most likely these links will change and become obsolete, look for Intel Fortran Compiler Runtime for Windows.

 ## Table of Contents

 * [Requirements](#requirements)